tvaneerd/stuff/code_reviews.md

 Finally, we get to the topic at hand.

 Why was all that other stuff mentioned first?
 Because most of that stuff shouldn't happen during a code review - it has, hopefully, already been done.
+And the earlier it was in this doc, the more likely it should have been done already.

 I dev rightly feels defeated if told to do major rewriting on something they just wrote.
 So architectural issues were hopefully caught before the code review.

+Some guidelines and best practices can be caught - and taught - during code review.
+(And discovered.
+Either by seeing a good technique, or by seeing a mistake and figuring out ways to avoid it in the future.)

+API improvements are often found during code reviews.
+Everything is obvious when you write it.
+You need someone else to read it to really know whether it is clear or not.